Must do excursions from the capital Muscat

 Nakhal Fort, expanded and renovated by many of the rulers of Oman throughout history, is located on a rocky hill surrounded by a palm oasis.
 Only 5 minutes drive from the Fort, you’ll find the springs of Al Thowarah, a green area where you can relax and have a bath.

 Location: Nakhal is 1.15-hour drive from Muscat (90 km) whereas Rustaq 50 minutes drive from Nakhal (60 km).
 If you like the Fishmarket, on your way to Nakhal, you can stop at Barka to see the small market plenty of fisherman selling and haggling the price of the fish.

 Need to Know

-The best way to enjoy these wonderful tours is by renting your own car.
-The roads are well maintained and the traffic out of the cities is really low.
+The best way to enjoy these beautiful tours is by renting your car.
+The roads are well maintained, and the traffic out of the cities is meagre.
 You can check the prices of a rental car through Tripadvisor.

 2) Where to sleep in Muscat

 Muscat offers a wide range of accommodations.
-If you want to stay closer to the Old City the best choice is Mutrah (Naseem Hotel is along the corniche), whereas the cheapest is Ruwi neighborhood.
+If you want to stay closer to the Old City, the best choice is Mutrah (Naseem Hotel is along the corniche), whereas the cheapest is Ruwi neighbourhood.
 We slept at Savoy Inn Hotel, 15 minutes drive from the airport, 10 minutes drive from the Grand Mosque and the Royal Opera House, 30 minutes drive from Mutrah.

 3) Where to eat

-Muscat is a big city so you’ll find restaurants everywhere.
+Muscat is a big city, so you’ll find restaurants everywhere.
 Usually, the average expense is around 4 OMR.
-Anyway, our favorite place is Mutrah.
-Next to the souk, you’ll find some good local restaurants.
-In Mutrah we tried Corniche Restaurant, Fast food juice center, and La Brasserie restaurant.
+Anyway, our favourite place is Mutrah.
+Close to the souk, you’ll find some good local restaurants.
+In Mutrah, we tried Corniche Restaurant, Fast food juice centre, and La Brasserie restaurant.
 Find your restaurant here on Trip Advisor!